Catastrophic Injuries From High-Speed Car Accidents

 Can a high-speed car accident cause permanent injuries?

 Yes.
-High-speed collisions are a common cause of permanent injuries, including traumatic brain injuries, spinal cord damage, and lifelong mobility impairments.
+High-speed collisions are a primary cause of permanent, irreversible injuries, including severe traumatic brain injuries, spinal cord damage, and permanent mobility limitations.

 Are catastrophic injuries always obvious right after a crash?